Generators and Iterators in Node.js

 Explanation:

-• async function*: Declares an async generator function.
+: Declares an async generator function.await

-• for await...of: Consumes the async generator.
+: Consumes the async generator.

 Note: In Node.js, you may need to enable experimental features or use a compatible version to run async generators.